 On the ground level, we offer new interpretations of Japanese izakaya dishes, such as Cedar Rice, Fried Chicken, and Inaniwa Udon Noodles.
 Smaller plates include dishes such as Cherry Wood Smoked Scallops, and Striped Jack in Tomato Compote.

 Our subterranean bar offers expertly crafted cocktails and a small bites menu.
 The cocktail menu, created by World Class Winner Jamie Jones, boasts exotic ingredients of the Far East like yuzu, jasmine, cherry blossom, sesame, matcha and ginger honey.
-Artists Jonah Freeman and Justin Lowe designed the immersive art space which is now open Thursday - Saturday 8pm to 2am.
+Artists Jonah Freeman and Justin Lowe designed the immersive art space open Wednesday 6pm to 12am and Thursday - Saturday 6pm to 2am.

 Kazuo Yoshida brings decades of experience to Juku, where he is executive chef and partner.